AkindeleRoqeeb/My-website/README.md

 It a personal webpage.
-You can also edit it for your own personal
+You can also edit it for personal
 Use if needed.